NightmareZYR/Housing-market-in-Canada/README.md

 # Housing-market-in-Canada
 This is an exploration of Housing market in Canada.

-##At the starting point, I just focus on the houses in Nova Scotia because I have lived here for six years.
+## At the starting point, I just focus on the houses in Nova Scotia because I have lived here for six years.

-# 1.Data collection-Nova Scotia
+# Data collection-Nova Scotia

 Data is collected from Point2homes.ca and store in the CSV file called 'Point2_data.csv'